cbg-ethz/scDEF/docs/examples/basicusage.md

 scDEF takes as input an [AnnData](https://anndata.readthedocs.io/en/latest/) object containing UMI counts.
 We strongly recommend filtering the data to keep only highly variable genes.
-After [installing scDEF](https://cbg-ethz.github.io/scDEF/installation), the basic usage is to import it:
+With scDEF [installed](https://cbg-ethz.github.io/scDEF/installation), start by importing the module:

 ```
 import scdef